TangibleRaccoon/gettarr/README.md

 -->

 ## License
-### WIP

 # Provisional License Notice

-This project is a work in progress (WIP) and is provisionally licensed under the **[Your Chosen License, e.g., MIT License]** for the purpose of development and testing.
+This project is a work in progress (WIP) and licensed under the GNU General Public License, Version 3 (GPLv3) **Please note:**

-**Please note:**

-- This provisional license does not extend to third-party components included in this project.
+- This license does not extend to third-party components which may be included in this project.
 - `yt-dlp` is licensed under the **Unlicense**.
 - `gallery-dl` is licensed under **GNU GPL 2.0**.
 - `Spring Boot` is licensed under **Apache License 2.0**.

 You must comply with the terms of these licenses when using or redistributing this software.

-The final licensing of this project is yet to be determined and may change.
 ### Use this project at your own risk.

-> *This notice is provided as a temporary measure during the development stage.
-A definitive license, which reconciles third-party requirements and final project decisions, will be established prior to any major public release.*